dagadbm/vidiq-challenge/README.md

 ## Setup
 Just `npm install`and `npm run dev`.

-If you want a production build you can run `npm run build` followed by `npm run serve` courtesy of vite.

-You can also very easily deploy to netlify et al. but I was unsure you would want that.

 The following sections will explain my reasoning behind each choice, why it was good (or bad) and what I would do differently.